tea-enjoyer11/odin-sokol-events/README.md

 # 🎉 Sokol Events
-A small collection of procedures which aim to recreate raylib's key- and mouseevents functionality.
+A small collection of procedures that recreate raylib's key and mouse event functionality for sokol.

 ## Procedures
 Name | Similar To | Info